Chapter 8.2 Business and Industry

 Boost business participation in climate action

-Proactively harness the power of businesses across Scotland for climate action and sustainable development by investing in awareness raising, and cultural and behaviour change programmes; asking more from businesses, including ensuring those accessing public money are, at a minimum, required to commit to learning about climate change and their role in driving transformative climate action, and stressing the opportunities and longterm business benefits of acting on climate change.
+Proactively harness the power of businesses across Scotland for climate action and sustainable development by investing in awareness raising, and cultural and behaviour change programmes; asking more from businesses, including ensuring those accessing public money are, at a minimum, required to commit to learning about climate change and their role in driving transformative climate action, and stressing the opportunities and long term business benefits of acting on climate change.

 International